 Another thing I want from my dogs is a reliable recall.
 Why?

-There are several reasons for not letting your dog run up to other dogs or people here’s just a few examples…
+There are several reasons for not letting your dog run up to other dogs or people here are just a few examples…

-The dangers dog act is another reason to not let your dog run up to people.
+The Dangerous Dog Act is another reason to not let your dog run up to people.
 If you cannot recall your dog and he runs up to someone and they feel fearful, you could be reported and your dog could be deemed dangerously out of control in the eyes of the law.

-Incorrect socialisation can create “over friendly” dogs who are more interested in other dogs than in the owner.
-These dogs can become obsessed by other dogs and may pull or lunge on the lead to try to get to the other dog.
+Incorrect socialisation can create “over-friendly” dogs who are more interested in other dogs than in the owner.
+These dogs can become obsessed with other dogs and may pull or lunge on the lead to try to get to the other dog.
 This can lead to frustration or even aggression.

 Here’s the thing, dog on dog attacks are on the rise.
-You wouldn’t believe the amount of dogs John sees for behavioural consultations that have been attacked and as a result are either fearful or now aggressive, or, the amount of calls we get from owners who’s dogs just won’t recall when other dogs are around and are starting to get themselves into trouble.
+You wouldn’t believe the number of dogs John sees for behavioural consultations that have been attacked and as a result, are either fearful or now aggressive, or, the number of calls we get from owners whose dogs just won’t recall when other dogs are around and are starting to get themselves into trouble.

-It’s not mean to ensure you can control your dog.
+It’s not meant to ensure you can control your dog.
 It’s not cruel to stop your dog from running up to other dogs and people.
-It could save your dogs life.
+It could save your dog’s life.

 Is Now A Good Time To Buy A Puppy?